-The Advance sample application simulates a newsroom environment in which a news reporter posts a story, a wire service posts the story as an event to the Notification Service, and a news subscriber consumes the story.
+The Advanced sample application simulates a newsroom environment in which a news reporter posts a story, a wire service posts the story as an event to the Notification Service, and a news subscriber consumes the story.

-Two implementations of the Advanced sample application are provided: one in the Java programming language that uses the BEA Simple Events application programming interface (API), and another in C++ that uses the CosNotification Service API.
+One implementation of the Advanced sample application is provided: the C++ that uses the CosNotification Service API.

-The Advanced sample application consists of the reporter, subscriber, and wire service applications that use the WLE Notification Service.
+The Advanced sample application consists of the reporter, subscriber, and wire service applications that use the BEA Tuxedo CORBA Notification Service.
 The reporter application implements a client application.
 This application prompts the user to enter news articles and calls the WireService server using application specific IDL.
 The WireService server, in turn, posts the events.
 The subscriber implements a joint client/server application.
 This application acts as client when it subscribes and unsubscribes for events, and acts as a server when it receives events.
 To receive events, the Subscriber implements callback objects which are invoked by the Notification Service when an event needs to be delivered.

 Note: On UNIX systems, you cannot immediately restart the subscriber because the port takes some time (the actual time depends on the platform) to become available again.
-If you restart too soon, you will get a CORBA::OBJ\ADAPTER exception.
+If you restart too soon, you will get a CORBA::OBJ_ADAPTER exception.
 If this occurs, just wait and try again.
 On Solaris systems, the port can take up to 10 minutes to become available.
 To see if the port is still in use, use this command: "Restart -a | grep <the port number>".